Visiting Professor and Research Affiliate

 In order not to exploit an entity has to work out the maths of the process.
 What does it mean to pay everyone and is it really possible?

-There are two options when it comes to exchange: a) one that is linked to money and b) one that is linked to personal passions and freely exchanged.
+There are two options when it comes to exchanging: a) one that is linked to money and b) one that is linked to personal passions and freely exchanged labor.

-What is not possible is to ask for a free exchange demanding and pretending a service that is based on a contractual assumption or approach.
-One cannot be a customer if one is not paying for a service.
+What is not possible is to ask for a free exchange framework (not paying any money) while demanding and pretending a service that is based on a paid contractual assumption.
+One cannot be a customer if one is not paying for services or goods.

 Therefore, from January 1, 2019, for the ten years anniversary of my tenure at LEA there will be two options.

 The first option is a paid contractual one, which entails the payment of everyone working on an essay or volume so that no accusation of exploitation can be levied against the publication itself and any of its members.
 This means that every single essay proposed to LEA under the contractual terms will require a financial support by the part of the author and his/her institutional affiliation of $4,200.
 This will allow the author to be a customer, to be paid $1,000, to pay everyone who works on his/her article, and to have certain privileges, e.g. the demand to have the work delivered on time and according to schedule.
 It will not allow unreasonable demands: e.g. for a sloppy article that requires a rewrite to saddle an editor with an inordinate amount of work.
 The work is strictly controlled by time limits and the amount of money to be paid to the editors.
 Articles that require extensive rewrites will require more hours of labor and therefore larger sums of money that will be charged to the authors and their affiliated institutions.